-Prickly Pear Cactus is a tiny succulent evergreen plant with a spreading habit of growth that trails along the ground.
+Eastern Prickly Pear Cactus is a small succulent evergreen plant with a spreading habit of growth that trails along the ground.
 It eventually becomes a spreading shrub-like plant with multiple 'branches' and stems.
-As a type of cactus, it has no true foliage; the body of the plant is wholly comprised of a linked series of spiny grayish green pads which are connected together to form the branches of the plant.
-With age, this plant will eventually develop a woody gray 'trunk' at its base.
+As a type of cactus, it has no true foliage; the body of the plant is wholly comprised of a linked series of spiny bluish-green pads which are connected together to form the branches of the plant.